 Methane

-Because methane breaks down in the atmosphere after about a decade, it does not continue to accumulate in the way that CO2 does.
-This means that acting now to cut methane emissions is the most effective tool we have to make a difference to global warming in the near term.
+Methane breaks down in the atmosphere after about a decade, unlike CO 2 which accumulates over time.
+Acting now to cut methane emissions is therefore the most effective tool we have to make a near-term difference in addressing global warming.

 Source: Jackson et al. 2020, ERL (Fig. 1), UNFAO Enteric Methane Report

-In New Zealand alone, methane emissions are our biggest opportunity to impact total greenhouse gas emissions.
+In New Zealand alone, methane emissions are our greatest opportunity to reduce total greenhouse gas emissions

 How animals make methane